Master of Business Administration Concentration: Cannabis Commercialization

 MGT 06531 - Sustainability Assessment (3 s.h.)

-MGT 06532 - Strategic Planning for Operating Managers
+MGT 06601 - Strategic Planning for Operating Managers

-MGT 06532 - Strategic Planning for Operating Managers (3 s.h.)
+MGT 06601 - Strategic Planning for Operating Managers (3 s.h.)

 This course prepares the operating manager for the responsibilities of performing strategic planning.
 The course will identify what goes into and how strategic planning is performed.
 Strategy formation and evaluation will be assisted by computer decision models and management games.
-The interrelationships of organizational units and pro-active management posture with respect to environmental forces will be stressed.
+The interrelationships of organizational units and proactive management posture with respect to environmental forces will be stressed.

 MGT 06532 - Topics in Sustainability Innovation and Problem Solving